 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 If you don’t enjoy cooking or have time to make meals, you may be interested in a diet that minimizes your time in the kitchen.

 The Optavia diet does just that.
-It encourages weight loss through a combination of low calorie, prepackaged products, a few simple home-cooked meals, and one-on-one support from a coach.
+It encourages weight loss through a combination of one-on-one coaching, a few simple home-cooked meals, and low calorie packaged products.

-Still, you may wonder whether it’s safe and if it has any downsides.
+Still, you may wonder whether it’s safe or if it has any downsides.

 This article reviews the pros and cons of the Optavia diet, as well as its effectiveness, to help you decide if it’s a good fit for you.